 5. Potted Herb Table Decor

 Instead of traditional floral arrangements, use small potted herbs like basil, mint, or rosemary for table decoration.
 Each pot provides a natural scent and reinforces the locally grown concept.
 Herbs can double as take-home gifts for guests, adding practicality to your décor.
 This setup promotes sustainability and originality.
 It avoids conventional centerpieces while giving each table a fresh, garden-inspired look that ties seamlessly into the theme of growth and life.
+Garden-inspired table styling also complements Peter Rabbit baby shower celebrations filled with soft storybook details.

 6. Crate-Stacked Displays